 I knew it was going to be a rainy week, so I didn’t expect to have any chance going mountain biking during the Egg Fast.
 On the morning of the Egg Fast Day 1, I had my usual cup of green tea, mixed with 1/2 tsp of guarana powder.
 Next thing, I went to my Monday kettlebell lifting workout, which starts at 7:30.
-The workout went through well, as usually, done in a fasted state.
+The workout went through well, as usual, done in a fasted state.

 One thing people mention a lot while egg fasting (or on keto in general) is that they don’t get hungry too easily.
 Well, that’s unfortunately different for me.
 By 1:30 pm I was ready for a snack.
 I prepared myself Fried Boiled Eggs by Kathleen Collins.
 Didn’t leave out the Yum Yum sauce, of course.
 Saved leftover Yum Yum in the fridge.